CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

 ## Review

-In this lab, you worked on the following,
+In this lab you have completed the following:
 - Created and setup up the Lakehouse.
 - Create ddelta tables in the lakehouse.
 - Accessed Eventhouse data from the lakehouse.